autoplot/documentation/javadoc/org/das2/util/awt/PdfGraphicsOutput.md

+# org.das2.util.awt.PdfGraphicsOutput

-# org.das2.util.awt.PdfGraphicsOutputsupport writing to PDF.
+support writing to PDF.

-PdfGraphicsOutput( )
+# PdfGraphicsOutput( )
 Creates a new instance of PDFGraphicsOutput

 ***